MiseCZ/commission-microservice-doc/README.md

 There are three ways CM can help you with your commissions.

-* Calculator - a web page for calculating the commission.
+* CM Online calculator - a web page for calculating the commission.
-* API - a service for inserting the commission into the reservation.
+* CM API - a service for inserting the commission into the reservation.
-* Smartpoint plugin - a tool for storing the commission into the booking file.
+* CM Smartpoint plugin - a tool for storing the commission into the booking file.

 # Getting started

 1. Contact martin.brandysky@travelportgds.cz
-2. Get your authentication token, an API access or a Smartpoint plugin
+2. Get your authentication token for Online calculator and API access or a Smartpoint plugin
+3. Define your commission rules - through our Backoffice application or through API
-3. Start calculating and storing your commission rates
+4. Start calculating and storing your commission rates

 ## Examples

-### Definition of the commission
+### Definition of the commission in CM Backoffice

 ![](/assets/commission-example.png)

-### Calculator
+### CM Online calculator

-The Calculator is a simple page where you can easily test your access Token with a real reservation.
-You can also use it regularly for calculations.
+The Online calculator is a simple page where you can easily test your access Token with a real reservation.
+You can also use it for calculations.

 ![](/assets/calculator.png)

 The URL is [https://cm.golibe.com/](https://cm.golibe.com/) .

-### API
+### CM API

-The API is running on the URL [https://ra1qlveqm6.execute-api.eu-central-1.amazonaws.com/prod/](https://ra1qlveqm6.execute-api.eu-central-1.amazonaws.com/prod/) .
+The API is running on the UR [https://cm.services.golibe.com/prod/](https://cm.services.golibe.com/prod/).
 The methods are described on [separate page](/methods.md).

-### Smartpoint plugin
+### CM Smartpoint plugin

-TBD: Smartpoint plugin screeshot
+CM Smartpoint plugin is in a development.
+It supports calculating and storing commission from Travelport Smartpoint application.

 ##